 Industrial Automation Is the Foundation of the Future

-So what is industrial automation?
+So, what is industrial automation?
 For many businesses, it will be the foundation on which they compete in the Industry 4.0 marketplace.

 Mobile device management is an important aspect many businesses overlook in planning their digital transformation.
-Automated asset management can give you the competitive advantage you need to push your business into the Industry 4.0 era.
+Automated asset management can give you the competitive advantage to push your business into the Industry 4.0 era.